-Engineers of the Inter-Mountain States Meet in This City Today.
+Engineers of the Inter-Mountain States

-State Engineers C. T. Johnson of Wyoming, Wayne Darlington of Idaho, W. E. Caundler of Nevada, and E. F Chandler of North Dakota, met this morning, with Utah State Engineer A. F. Doremus, in the latter's office, and State Engineer Wade of Montana was expected this afternoon.
-The meeting was called by Mr. Johnston for a more satisfactory understanding of the trigating laws of the intermountain states, how to reconcile differences and thus work more in harmony, to become the better acquainted harmony, to become the better acquainted with the conditions covering their special heids of operation, to facilitate united achieved to pushing irrigation improvements and the visitors were taken to the problem of interstates as may be thought to bear on questions that come up for discussion in the western dydrographic field.
-The meeting this morning was brief and informal, and the visitors were taken to lunch at the Commercial club by Erigineer Doremus.
-Later in the afterneon the conference buckled down to business, and may extend the discussions through tomorrow or even later.
+Meet in This City Today.
+State Engineers C. T. Johnson of Wyoming, Wayne Darlington of Idaho, E. Chandler of Nevada, and E. F. Chandler of North Dakota, met this morning, with Utah State Engineer A. F. Doremus, in the latter's office, and State Engineer Wade of Montana was expected this afternoon.
+The meeting was called by Mr. Johnston for a more satisfactory understanding of the irrigating laws of the intermountain states, how to reconcile differences and thus work more in ty is temporary presiding officel and Miles Romney of Ravalli is temporary secretary.
+Withdrawal from Newchwang.
+St. Petersburg, May 17, 7:10 p. m.-The complete withdrawal of the Rue-sians from Newchwang is believed to have followed the strategic command of the port by the columns sent westward by Gen. Kuroki.
+The exact conditions worder which the evacuation was brought about are not known here, as all the official dispatches have been forharmony, to become the better acquainted